dcmb-courses/bioinf606-2019/setup.md

 We will teach Python using the IPython notebook, a programming environment that runs in a web browser.
 For this to work you will need a reasonably up-to-date browser.
 The current versions of the Chrome, Safari and Firefox browsers are all supported (some older browsers, including Internet Explorer version 9 and below, are not).

-**Windows:** Download and install [Anaconda](https://store.continuum.io/cshop/anaconda/).
+**Windows:** Download and install [Anaconda](http://continuum.io/downloads.html).
-Download the default Python 2 installer (do not follow the link to version 3).
+Download the default **Python 2 graphical installer** installer (do not follow the link to version 3).
 Use all of the defaults for installation except make sure to check _Make Anaconda the default Python_.

-**Mac OS X:** Download and install [Anaconda](https://store.continuum.io/cshop/anaconda/).
+**Mac OS X:** Download and install [Anaconda](http://continuum.io/downloads.html).
-Download the default "Mac OS X Python 2.7 Graphical Installer" (do not follow the link to version 3).
+Download the default "Mac OS X **Python 2.7** Graphical Installer" (do not follow the link to version 3).
 Use all of the defaults for installation.

 **Linux:** We recommend the all-in-one scientific Python installer [Anaconda](http://continuum.io/downloads.html).